-For The Philadelphia Citizen’s 5th annual Ideas We Should Steal Festival ®, we scoured the country for the ideas, changemakers, and innovators who are transforming cities.
+The Philadelphia Citizen’s 5th annual Ideas We Should Steal Festival ® took place on December 14 and 15, 2022.
+We scoured the country for the ideas, changemakers, and innovators who are transforming cities.
+Check back soon for videos of the panels and talks.

 You’ll hear incredible panels and speakers from across the country talk about: